milvus-io/milvus-docs/site/zh-CN/userGuide/manage_partition.md

 This topic describes how to manage partitions in Milvus.

-Search performance drops as data volume increases in a collection.
-To mitigate the declining search performance, you can divide the bulk of data via partitioning.
-By dividing the data and storing them in separate partitions, you can narrow the range of a search to a partition and thereby improve the search performance.
+Milvus allows you to divide the bulk of vector data into a small number of partitions.
+Search and other operations can then be limited to one partition to improve the performance.

 A collection consists of one or more partitions.
 While creating a new collection, Milvus creates a default partition `_default`.
 See [Glossary - Partition](glossary.md#Partition) for more information.

-This topic is based on a partition `example_partition` in the collection `example_collection`.
+The following example is based on a partition `example_partition` in the collection `example_collection`.

 ## Create a partition